- Pipe Color Code Standards

 - Red with White Lettering - Red labels with white lettering are used for all fire quenching fluids.
 This could include water, but only if the pipe is used just for fire quenching.

-- Orange with Black Lettering - Orange labels with black lettering are for toxic or corrosive fluids.
+- Orange with Black Lettering - Orange labels with black lettering are for toxic, poisonous, or corrosive fluids.
 Most acids will need to use this type of pipe marking.

 - Brown with White Lettering - This option is for all combustible fluids.

-The ANSI/ASME color codes for pipes also leave several color combinations for "user defined" pipes.
-This is important because it allows facilities to plan out certain pipes that don't fit in with the normal standards.
-It is important to remember, however, that whenever using user-defined pipe markings, people who haven't been sufficiently trained won't understand what they mean.
+The ANSI/ASME color codes for pipes also leave several color combinations for "user-defined" pipes.
+These color combinations allow facilities to plan out certain pipes that don't fit in with the normal standards.
+It is important to remember, however, that when using user-defined pipe markings, these labels may cause confusion with everyone who has not been sufficiently trained.

 - Purple with White Lettering